 2. Fewer Maintenance Delays

 Undesirable downtime due to sudden repairs can soon be a thing of the past for the railways.
-Predictive and preventive maintenance is feasible and more effective in the IoT era and it’s necessary for the system receive the data update every moment in absence of internet for this reason we provide the system of nodes connected by our radio standard as permit to receive all data by blockchain without using internet .
+Predictive and preventive maintenance is feasible and more effective in the IoT era and it’s necessary for the system to receive the data update every moment in the absence of the internet for this reason we provide the system of nodes connected by our radio standard as permitted to receive all data by blockchain without using the internet.
 Smart sensors and analytics across the train engine, coaches, and tracks allow rail systems to be remotely checked and repaired before a small issue magnifies into huge trouble.
-Asset health monitoring through IoT insights implies less of maintenance delays and helps in extending the life of rail infrastructure.
-All these sensors if connected by web service should be a point of access for and breach the secuirty for this reason the best choise is to used a system dedicated without internet connection but with a reliable and encrypted communication.
+Asset health monitoring through IoT insights implies fewer maintenance delays and helps in extending the life of rail infrastructure.
+All these sensors if connected by a web service should be a point of access for and breach the security, for this reason, the best choice is to use a system dedicated to an internet connection but with reliable and encrypted communication.

 3. Advanced Analytics for Streamlined Operations

-Weather also affects rail system in a region.
+Weather also affects the rail system in a region.
 It can impact the condition of rolling stock and its regular operations.
-The IoT savvy operators have started to incorporate predictive weather modeling in their operations to be ready for and avoid service interruptions caused by adverse weather conditions.
-For these reasons we have deployed several devices with not just the node but with a complex group of different sensor as together our AI and ML decentralized is possible to send the data ready to used in the softwware of management of customer.
+IoT-savvy operators have started to incorporate predictive weather modelling in their operations to be ready for and avoid service interruptions caused by adverse weather conditions.
+For these reasons, we have deployed several devices with not just the node but with a complex group of the different sensors as together our AI and ML decentralized is possible to send the data ready to use in the software of management of customer.

 4. Restructured and Optimized Passenger Experience

 IoT can help take this experience a step ahead.
 It can help operators personalize the travel experience for individual passengers.
-For instance, services can be priced differently for different travelers as per the frequency of their traveling.
+For instance, services can be priced differently for different travellers as per the frequency of their travelling.
 Rail operators can enjoy greater passenger loyalty using IoT systems to understand customer experience history and make improvements for a more comfortable and convenient journey.
-Moreover with the Ikarus network in the future it will be possible to receive directly all payments from the customers or send the payment to the employees or supplier without any kind of commisions.
-With Ikarus it will be possible moreover with our tag check all employees and track them , moreover it will be possible for the office of human resource check the presence all without factor human
+Moreover, with the Ikarus network in the future, it will be possible to receive directly all payments from the customers or send the payment to the employees or suppliers without any kind of commissions.
+With Ikarus it will be possible moreover with our tag check all employees and track them, moreover, it will be possible for the office of human resources to check the presence without factor of human

 5. Better Product Development in the Industry